Combining Cyclobenzaprine and Ibuprofen: Is It Worth It?

 That’s not to say that ibuprofen is the weak link in this situation.

-In fact, a trial by Cambridge University Press proved that there’s no point in adding cyclobenzaprine to ibuprofen, either.
+In fact, a Cambridge University Press trial proved there’s no point in adding cyclobenzaprine to ibuprofen, either.
 That’s not all.
 A review by NEJM Journal Watch confirms the same results; the NSAID works fine without the added help.

 So, it’s less about which drug is more potent and more about the fact that mixing them is just not rewarding enough in many cases.